Saturday, September 04, 2010

 What began as a 'thought experiment' has turned into a genuinely powerful method for interpreting the human personality, our social relationships, and the complexities of the mating partnership..

-People in widespread cultures are finding that their traditional methods of thinking about themselves are not helping them make good relationships.
+People in widespread cultures are finding that their traditional methods of thinking about themselves, using star signs and other astrological methods are not actually helping them make good relationships.

-The TO8 is a fresh set of culture-independent tools in the understanding of how and why we make the relationships we do.
+The TO8 is a fresh set of culture-independent tools for the understanding of how and why we make the relationships we do, and how to assess the ones we are in or want to make.

-The TO8 in the discovery of a poet and scientist who, by thinking about how our personalities may have evolved, has found a standpoint to examine the continuing story of human society.
+The TO8 was developed in the 1980s by a poet and scientist who, by using sociological observation and scientific reasoning about how our personalities may have evolved, has found a standpoint to examine the continuing story of human society.

 Google